npm/npm-audit-report/README.md

 response: the response from the security audit API

 options:
 - reporter: specify which output format you want to use
+- severityThreshold: specify the severity threshold for reporting
+  example: If you specify high, then only vulnerabilities with high and critical would be displayed.